Managing the Database Engine Services

 Using SQL Server Configuration Manager

-SQL Server Configuration Manager can not manage SQL Server 2000 services.
+SQL Server Configuration Manager can only manage SQL Server 2005 services.

 To access SQL Server Configuration Manager